How do these data get reported externally (to the Federal government, on the Common Data Set, etc.)?

 The Department will require educational institutions and other recipients to report aggregated racial and ethnic data in the following seven categories: (1) Hispanic/Latino of any race; and, for individuals who are non-Hispanic/Latino only, (2) American Indian or Alaska Native, (3) Asian, (4) Black or African American, (5) Native Hawaiian or Other Pacific Islander, (6) White, and (7) Two or more races.

-Nonresident alien – A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
-NOTE – Nonresident aliens are to be reported separately, in the boxes provided, rather than included in any of the seven racial/ethnic categories.
+U.S. Nonresidents – A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
+NOTE – U.S. Nonresidents are to be reported separately, in the boxes provided, rather than included in any of the seven racial/ethnic categories.

 Therefore, for external reporting purposes, data are combined into a single field according to the following rules:

-All individuals who are not US citizens or permanent residents are classified as “Non-resident alien”
+All individuals who are not US citizens or permanent residents are classified as “U.S. Nonresidents”

 All non-foreign individuals who indicate they are Hispanic or Latino are classified as Hispanic/Latino, regardless of race